HenkT28/pands-project/README.md

 So not only did I use histograms and scatter plots, I expermimented with several graphics, 3D for example.
 There are simply many ways of producing meaningful plots.

 And then you could approach the Iris Data Set from other view points, say apply machine learning, and do testing by using various predictive algorithms from scikit-learn.
+I did not include that here.

 For a definition of scatter plot, please go here: